 About to be tousled beneath a dreaming husband and buried beneath him in our bed for an impending fistfight, I struggled to release my arm and wake him from the attacker he was desperately fighting as his nightmare suddenly became mine too!

 When morning finally came, we were both exhausted.

-In an effort to improve the quality of sleep for my husband with Parkinson’s Disease, and me, I found some helpful suggestions from the American Parkinson’s Disease Association’s National Headquarters.
-In case you may also find Freddy Krueger lurking in the corner of your bedroom at night too, here are their “Four Steps to Sleeping Better” without medication:
+In an effort to improve the quality of sleep for my husband and me, I found some helpful suggestions from the American Parkinson Disease Association.
+In case you may also find Freddy Krueger lurking in the corner of your bedroom at night too, here are a few steps to improve sleep without medication:1

-- The bed should be used only as a place of sleeping, reading and watching television should be done elsewhere.
+- Ensure your bed is only used as a place for sleeping.
+Activities like reading or watching TV should be done in other areas.

-- Lastly it is vital that persons with these sleep disorders are exposed to as much light (preferably real daylight) and physical/mental stimulation during the day as possible.
-Light is an important synchronizer of the sleep-wake cycle and many elderly individuals and individuals with chronic illness have reduced exposure to bright light.”1
+- People with sleep disorders should expose themselves to as much light and physical/mental stimulation during the day as they can.
+Light helps with the sleep-wake cycle and those with chronic illness often have reduced exposure to bright light.

 Guess what?
-Just before my husband went to sleep that night, he was watching the 11:00 p.m. news which reported of a shooting at a convenience store in Florida.
-Coincidence that two hours into his dreams, he is being attacked by an intruder with a rifle?
-Hmmmmm….?
+Just before my husband went to sleep that night, he was watching the 11:00 PM news which reported a shooting at a convenience store in Florida.
+Coincidence that 2 hours into his dreams, he is being attacked by an intruder with a rifle?
+Hmmm ...?

-Do you also experience Nightmares on Parkinson's Street?
-Re-read Step #2.
+Do you also experience nightmares on Parkinson's Street?
+Re-read step number 2.

 I'm turning off the tv tonight!